EdenKupe/anarchysf/pages/s/002000 Mary Shelley.md

 Richard Gough Thomas, in his 2019 _William Godwin, a Political Life_, considers _Frankenstein_'s debt to Godwin is obvious, but notes too her philosophical independence from her father: "In Godwin's novels, characters espouse moral principles that they fail to live up to; in _Frankenstein_, the principles themselves are open to question ( . . . )."

+In 2025 the Transmetropolitan Review published <a href="https://thetransmetropolitanreview.wordpress.com/2025/11/07/an-anarchists-guide-to-frankenstein/">An Anarchist's Guide to Frankenstein</a>, which is well worth a read, though clearly overstating the case for Mary's own anarchism, not to mention her mother's.

 _The Last Man_, though historically important in SF as a very early post-catastrophe story, is overwhelmingly tedious, and was understandably out of print for over a century.
 The character of Lionel's father, as described in the novel's opening pages, has been seen as a portrait of William Godwin (Luke 1965: xii).
 In an 1824 letter from Godwin to the author he gave at best lukewarm opinions on the extracts she had sent him.